MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 - RegexMatch
 - EndsWith

-For example, consider the below query with `CONTAINS`. `CONTAINS` will use indexes but sometimes, even after adding the relevant index, you may still observe a very high RU charge when running the below query.
+For example, consider the below query with `CONTAINS`. `CONTAINS` will use indexes but sometimes, even after adding the relevant index, you may still observe a high RU charge when running the below query.

 Original query: